TradeIQ Capital logoTradeIQ Capital

 Clear rules are the foundation of a trustworthy simulated evaluation platform.
 Review performance targets, daily loss limits, maximum drawdown, trading restrictions, and reward eligibility before joining.

 Funded-stage and reward eligibility are subject to rule completion, KYC, performance review, and approval.
 TradeIQ Capital does not provide investment advice, trade signals, copy trading, or assured returns.
+For practical examples, read the trailing drawdown rules explained guide before starting a challenge.

 Evaluation model